Allrecipes

 Simple Teriyaki Sauce

-This simple but amazing teriyaki sauce will take your chicken and rice to the next level!
+This quick-and-easy teriyaki sauce comes together fast to to deliver sweet, tangy flavor that takes your chicken and rice to the next level!

-This cake was sent home from our children's school.
-It is the simplest, great tasting cake I've ever made.
-Great to make with the kids, especially for cupcakes.